MadManofEurope/KataGo/README.md

 ## What's new in 2.2

-- Native runner: `serve.py` keeps a persistent KataGo analysis subprocess without Docker.
+- Native runner: `serve.py` keeps a persistent KataGo analysis subprocess without Docker and validates prerequisites on startup and self-test.
 - Idempotent installer: `scripts/native_install.sh` fetches v1.16.3, extracts the AppImage, and verifies the binary.
 - Systemd integration: `systemd/user/katago-json.service` and `scripts/native_enable_service.sh` manage the JSON endpoint as a user service.